SamerAKhusein/ToDo-App/README.md

 ```
 ### Contributing

-We welcome contributions to News App!
+We welcome contributions to ToDo App!
 If you would like to contribute, please follow these steps:

 - Fork the repository
 - Create a new branch ``` git checkout -b feature/new-feature ```